 In this section, we motivate the importance of security in CPS with four specific illustrative examples.
 Security control is usually associated with mechanisms such as cryptography, access control, intrusion detection, and many other solutions commonly used in IT systems.
-Those mechanisms are very important in securing information and communication technology's infrastructure.
+Those mechanisms are very important in securing ICT's infrastructure.
 However, many reported attacks on CPS applications show the inadequacy of the sole dependence on these mechanisms as presented in Section V. Therefore, solutions that take cyber-physical aspects into account are needed and could be complemented with IT security solutions.

-Security in ICS.
-Lack or weakness of security in CPS could be catastrophic depending on the application.
+1) Security in ICS: Lack or weakness of security in CPS could be catastrophic depending on the application.
 For example, if the security of CPS used in a nuclear plant has been compromised, a world-wide threat is the possible consequence.
 Furthermore, security violations in smart grids could lead to the loss of services to the consumer and financial losses to the utility company.
-Because of the CPS's pervasiveness and its wide use in the critical infrastructure in particular, CPS security is of a critical importance.
-In fact, it is even suggested that ICS is not yet ready to be connected to the Internet [47].
+Because of the CPS's pervasiveness and its wide use in the CI, CPS security is of a critical importance.
+In fact, it is even suggested that ICS is not yet ready to be connected to the Internet [51].
 This is due to the inherent security vulnerabilities in the legacy control systems and their communications.

-Security in Smart Grids.
-Adequate security in smart grids poses the threat of remote attacks that could result in largescale blackouts.
-Blackouts could result in safety implications such as medical equipments malfunctions, loss of data in data centers, and even an increase in crime rate [37].
+2) Security in Smart Grids: Adequate security in smart grids poses the threat of remote attacks that could result in large-scale blackouts.
+Blackouts could result in safety implications such as medical equipment's malfunctions, loss of data in data centers, and even an increase in crime rate [39].
 Another security inadequacy could result in compromised privacy such as attackers' ability to reveal customers' personal information.

-Security in Medical Devices.
-Security in wearable and IMDs makes them immune to attacks that might compromise patients' safety and privacy.Because of the different circumstances surrounding medical devices, the need for defining appropriate security goals arises.
-Halperin et al. [57] initiated the discussion of the security goals in medical devices by extending the standard security goals, confidentiality, integrity, and availability.
+3) Security in Medical Devices: Security in wearable and IMDs makes them immune to attacks that might compromise patients' safety and privacy.
+Because of the different circumstances surrounding medical devices, the need for defining appropriate security goals arises.
+Halperin et al. [61] initiated the discussion of the security goals in medical devices by extending the standard security goals, confidentiality, integrity, and availability.
 Security goals include the authorized entities should be able to access accurate data, identify and configure devices, update software, and maintain the device's availability; whereas privacy goals include the protection of private information about a device's existence, type, unique ID, and patient's identification.
+Ankarali et al. [5] surveyed the security and privacy issues in the wireless IMDs and provide an evaluation of the current controls.

-Security in Cars.
-Car manufacturers strive to come up with a variety of innovative technologies that would satisfy their customers by providing more functionalities and comfort.
-Typically cars are safe by design, but security, however, is not usually of a great concern in the design phase.
-Safety ensures the car's ability to function during non-malicious incidents.
+4) Security in Cars: Car manufacturers strive to come up with a variety of innovative technologies that would satisfy their customers by providing more functionalities and comfort.
+Typically, cars are safe by design, but security, however, is not usually of a great concern in the design phase.
+Safety ensures the car's ability to function during nonmalicious incidents.
 Security, on the other hand, has not been a design issue, but rather an add-on feature.
 The new features in cars require wireless communications and components with physical impacts.
 These two features alone result in most security vulnerabilities and attacks in smart cars.